martindstone/PDprobe/README.md

 * Change the `CHECK_SCHEDULE` variable at the top of app.py to check at an appropriate interval  some examples are provided in the file
 * Change the `report_results` function at the top of app.py to do something useful with the test results.
 In the default provided, it just prints the results to the terminal.
+* Change the `CHECK_USER` variable at the top of app.py to the PagerDuty login email of a user to get assigned the test incidents.
+This user will receive a low urgency incident notification each time the check is run.
+If `CHECK_USER` is `None`, the user who is alphabetically first in the domain will be used.